gastronleroux/Go-playground/README.md

 ## Go playground

-Simple web app with a goban (go board) free to mess with or play an offline game of Go Created mainly with Javascript and some PHP.
+Simple web app with a goban (go board) free to mess with or play an offline game of Go.
+Created mainly with Javascript and some PHP.
 The app assumes that the user is already familiar with Go and its rules and nuances.
 To learn more about Go, [visit here](https://en.wikipedia.org/wiki/Go_(game)).
 To learn to play Go, [visit here](https://online-go.com/learn-to-play-go).

 ## Installation and Setup Instructions